GVB Biopharma White-Label Program

 The authors of the study concluded that orally administering CBD over the eight-week window “was associated with PTSD symptom reduction in adults with PTSD”.
 Perhaps most interestingly, the authors go on to note that “CBD also appeared to offer relief in a subset of patients who reported frequent nightmares as a symptom of their PTSD”.
 These findings line up with academic and anecdotal evidence regarding the sleep-impacting effects of CBD.

 The study we examined above is hardly the only piece of published research pertaining to CBD and PTSD.
 A handful of clinical trials into using CBD for PTSD have been initiated in the United States, for instance, and all signs point to this research accelerating in recent years.

 Across the medical research discipline, an evolving sense of importance is being placed on conditions like PTSD for which we currently have no truly effective treatments.
-Whether it’s psychedelics or cannabinoids, scientists and medical institutions are desperate to find treatments for affective and stressor-based disorders that actually work without causing considerable side effects.
-We’ll know more about CBD’s usefulness for PTSD as this research continues.
+Whether it is psychedelics or cannabinoids, scientists and medical institutions are eager to find treatments for affective and stressor-based disorders that actually work without causing considerable side effects.
+We will know more about CBD’s usefulness for PTSD as this research continues.

 The bottom line: Should CBD be used for PTSD?

 It certainly appears that CBD should continue being seriously examined as a potential treatment for PTSD.
 While initial research directly into the usefulness of CBD for PTSD is certainly intriguing, what’s even more promising is the overall impressiveness of CBD’s apparent usefulness for mental health.
 From anxiety to depression to PTSD, people swear by CBD, and it’s about time we discovered exactly why.